 Established in 2014, @HomePrep offers over 1,000 courses and 115 state board accreditations in more than 25 different industries.
 All of the company’s courses are written and developed by well-credentialed subject matter experts and instructional designers.
 We chose it as the best value since it offers a comprehensive, self-paced NASCLA exam prep course for an affordable price.

-@HomePrep’s NASCLA General Building Exam Prep Only is a narrated and animated online course that takes students through each of the reference books the exam is based on.
-It’s entirely online and can be accessed 24/7 from any computer or mobile device.
+@HomePrep’s NASCLA General Building Exam Prep Only is an online course that is entirely online and can be accessed 24/7 from any computer or mobile device.

-In addition to learning exactly what to highlight, students also get access to online practice tests at the end of each book, an extensive math and plans analysis portion, licensing information, and instructor support.
+In addition to learning exactly what to highlight, students also get access to online practice tests at the end of each book, extensive math and plans analysis portion, licensing information, and instructor support.

 - NASCLA General Building Exam Prep Only: $219.99 (one-time purchase)

 The NASCLA General Building Exam Prep Only course from @HomePrep also offers a price match policy, which means it will match or beat any competitor’s price under certain conditions.
 The course can be accessed for a full year after purchase with a free, one-time, 30-day extension available if needed.